 22. The by-catch in the South African EEZ consists predominantly of macrourids, the majority of which are caught in the Subarea 58.7 sector of the EEZ.
-The maximum catch of 46 tonnes of macrourids, reported in 2007 (Table 3), equates to 21% of the catch of the target species reported in that year.

-23. In 2017, by-catch of 10 tonnes of macrourids and 1 tonne of rajids was reported from the South African EEZ (Table 3).
+In 2018, by-catch of 20 tonnes of macrourids and 3 tonnes of rajids was reported from the South African EEZ (Table 3).